algolia/algoliasearch-client-php/README.md

 Add a new object to the Index
 ==================

 Each entry in an index has a unique identifier called `objectID`.
-There are two ways to add en entry to the index:
+There are two ways to add an entry to the index:

  1. Using automatic `objectID` assignment.
 You will be able to access it in the answer.
  2. Supplying your own `objectID`.